Superfund Task Force

 Protecting human health and the environment is EPA’s core mission.
 Ensuring that the Superfund program operates optimally is one of this mission’s cornerstones.

-With this in mind, EPA Administrator Scott Pruitt established the Superfund Task Force on May 22, 2017, to provide recommendations for improving and expediting site cleanups and promoting redevelopment.
+With this in mind, former EPA Administrator Scott Pruitt established the Superfund Task Force on May 22, 2017, to provide recommendations for improving and expediting site cleanups and promoting redevelopment.

 Specifically, the Task Force looked at how EPA can:

 - Realign incentives of all involved parties to promote timely remediation;

 - Promote the revitalization of properties across the country while ensuring protection of human health and the environment.